1982 Indianapolis 500: Pit Stop Contest

+The eliminations consisted of two rounds.
+Teams were required to change two tires and simulate a fuel coupling.
+The preliminary round would feature two teams at a time, racing head-to-head against the clock.
+The two fastest teams overall - regardless of the individual head-to-head results - would advance to the final round.
+Rick Mears (14.94 seconds) was the fastest of the eight participants, and advanced to the finals.

+Rick Mears defeated A. J. Foyt in the final round to win the event, the second win in a row for Penske Racing.

 Starting grid

-Note: Following the Kevin Cogan crash on the pace lap, the cars of Cogan, Mario Andretti, Roger Mears, and Dale Whittington were eliminated.
-A. J. Foyt and Bobby Rahal's cars were damaged, but repaired during the red flag that Cogan's crash caused, and returned for the second race start.
+Following the Kevin Cogan crash on the pace lap, the cars of Cogan, Mario Andretti, Roger Mears, and Dale Whittington were eliminated.
+The car of A. J. Foyt was damaged, but his crew was able to make repairs during the red flag that Cogan's crash caused.
+Foyt returned for the second attempt at the race start.
 Holes were left in the grid as the eliminated drivers' spots were left vacant.
 29 cars took the green flag on the second start attempt.